 Based on previous samples collected from the site, there is potential that some of the excavated soils may have metal concentrations above background levels.
-In addition, while not encountered previously onsite, other potential pollutants include volatile organic compounds (VOCs) and semivolatile organic compounds (SVOCs).
 Also possible are those contaminants typical for excavation equipment, such as hydraulic oil and diesel.

 1.3 SCHEDULE